Life Of The Spirit - Life Of The Flesh - Part 2

 Christian: the flesh and its every work is vain.

 The flesh has nothing to satisfy your heart.
-It all ends up in nothing.

 There is nothing in your hand, and there is nothing in your bosom.